 Cinco Puntos Press, 276 Pages reviewed by Kristie Gadson

 To Rocky, the city of Seoul is truly something to behold.
 Sprawling skyscrapers dare to kiss the sky, thousands of lights rival the sun at night, and millions of people bustle through at any given moment, while the Han River remains a calm force through it all.
 And it will soon be his to rule, just like his father, the leader of the city’s most notorious gang, Three Star Pa.

 However, despite Rocky being the sole heir and next in line to become the big boss, his father refuses to turn the gang over to him.
 Frustrated, Rocky isn’t entirely surprised.
 It’s one of too many unanswered questions that plague him, especially since his mother’s faded memory threatens to slice the edges of his own mind like a knife.

+Aim.
+Throw.
+Sixteen times, one for every year of my life.
+Aim.
+Throw.
+Ten times, one for every year mom’s been gone.
+Aim.
+Throw.
 Ten times, one for every year Dad’s been the most pissed off person I’ve ever known.